OpenTidalFarm/virtual/ovf/README.md

 image can be used with various virtual machine managers.
 VirtualBox is recommended.

+You can look at old images by browsing the page at <http://fenicsproject.org/pub/virtual>.

 ### Using the image with VirtualBox

 We recommend the freely available VirtualBox virtualization product